EnriqCG/nestjs-amqp/README.md

 This project is still a work-in-progress and is being **actively developed**.
 Issues and PRs are welcome!

-**Please check the [v2.0 milestone](https://github.com/EnriqCG/nestjs-amqp/milestone/1)** for features targeted for the first stable release.

 ---

 This module injects a channel from [amqp-connection-manager](https://github.com/jwalton/node-amqp-connection-manager).
 Please check the [Channel](https://www.squaremobius.net/amqp.node/channel_api.html) documentation for extra insight on how to publish messages.